-- This new question type is harder than other assessment questions.
+This question type is harder than our regular multiple-choice assessment questions.
 They are also exclusive to assessments.
 Students will not see these questions during training.

-- When the student begins the assessment, multi-correct sentence questions will appear scattered within the assessment itself.
+When the student begins the assessment, multi-select questions will appear scattered within the assessment itself.
+Teachers can select how many questions they would like to include on the quiz when creating or scheduling the assessment.
 Each question will include explicit instructions, along with checkboxes instead of radio buttons.

 The following question is also answered incorrectly:

 On this question, only the correct answers are marked, so the student receives credit:

 Some students get frustrated with these questions because they feel they deserve partial credit for getting some of the answers correct.
 Before assigning a quiz, we recommend discussing this question type and how it is scored.
 Here are the reasons why we don't give partial credit:

 - It defeats the purpose of being able to select all that apply and only those that apply, which is the point of this question type.